-A man from Calgary in Alberta, Canada, was badly burned Friday night after an e-cigarette battery exploded in his pocket.
+A Calgary man was badly burned Friday night after an e-cigarette battery exploded in his right pocket.

-Terrence Johnson, 32, had been out downtown for dinner with his wife, Rachel Rex, and was just leaving the restaurant when something in his pocket burst into flames.
-A Global News video shows Johnson standing outside with his wife and a restaurant staffer when a huge flash comes from his leg.
+Terrence Johnson, 32, had been out downtown for dinner with his wife Rachel Rex and was just leaving the restaurant when something in his pocket burst into flame.
+A Global News video shows Johnson standing outside with his wife and a restaurant staffer when all of a sudden a huge flash comes from his right leg.

 A lithium e-cigarette battery in Johnson's pocket had reportedly come into contact with with coins, causing it to overheat and explode, which can happen when the circuitry inside the battery is damaged.

-The vaping industry has been criticized for its lack of regulations, something the federal government in Canada has said it plans to amend.
+The vaping industry has been criticized for its lack of regulations, something the federal government has said it plans to amend.

 Follow Manisha Krishnan on Twitter.